IW-GAE: Importance Weighted Group Accuracy Estimation for Improved Calibration and Model Selection in Unsupervised Domain Adaptation: Experiments

 \section{Experiments}

-We evaluate IW-GAE on model calibration and selection tasks.
+In this section, we extensively evaluate IW-GAE on model calibration and selection tasks.
 Since both tasks are based on UDA classification tasks, we first provide the common setup and task-specific setup such as the baselines and evaluation metrics in the corresponding sections.
-For all experiments in this section, we evaluate our method on the popular Office-Home \citep{venkateswara2017deep} dataset, which contains around 15,000 images of 65 categories from four domains (Art, Clipart, Product, Real-World).
-We also show robustness of our findings by performing a large-scale experiment with the VisDa-2017 \citep{peng2017visda} dataset containing around 280,000 images in Appendix \ref{appx:large_scale_exp}.

-\textbf{A base model} is required for implementing the baseline methods and IW-GAE, which serve as the test objectives for the model calibration and selection tasks.
-We consider maximum mean discrepancy (MDD; \citep{zhang2019bridging}) with ResNet-50 \citep{he2016deep} as the backbone neural network, which is the most popular high-performing UDA method.
-MDD aims to learn domain invariant representation while learning a classification task in the source domain.
-In implementation, we use the popular open source project Transfer Learning Library \citep{tllib}.
-We use the default hyperparameters in all experiments.
-Further details are explained in Appendix~\ref{appx:add_exp_details}.

-\textbf{IW estimation} is required for implementing baseline methods and construct bins for estimating the CI of the IW.
-We adopt a linear logistic regression model on top of the neural network's representation as the discriminative learning-based estimation, following \cite{wang2020transferable}.
-Specifically, it first upsamples from one domain to make $|\gD_S| = |\gD_T|$, and then it labels samples with the domain index: $\{(h(x),1) | x \in \gD_T \}$ and $\{(h(x),0) | x \in \gD_S \}$ where $h$ is the feature map of the neural network.
-Then, logistic regression is trained with a quasi-Newton method until convergence.